masterchief222/large-text-summarizer/README.md

    - Uses a sliding window attention mechanism to efficiently process long documents.
    - Maintains computational efficiency while preserving contextual dependencies in lengthy texts.

+### Cosine Similarity
+- Computes the **cosine of the angle** between the summary and original abstract vectors.
+- Higher values indicate better semantic similarity and content retention.

 ## Evaluation Metrics
 To assess the quality and effectiveness of the generated summaries, the project employs the **ROUGE** (Recall-Oriented Understudy for Gisting Evaluation) metric: